-We reflect our ambition in our purpose "to provide highquality drinking water for our customers and take care of the environment, for our communities now and in the future".
-This year for instance, the company published its draft Water Resources Management Plan setting out four ambition statements that will help us deliver our purpose, focused on the environment, resilience, customers and communities.
+We reflect our ambition in our purpose "to provide high-quality drinking water for our customers and take care of the environment, for our communities now and in the future".
+This year, the company published its updated Water Resources Management Plan, which sets out four ambition statements that will help us deliver our purpose, focused on the environment, resilience, customers and communities.
 The statement was co-created with our communities, engagement with our local customers and listening to key stakeholders and colleagues to ensure we have shared outcomes and common purposes.
 The Board and senior leadership team were heavily involved throughout the year.

-As a Board, we are responsible for fostering the right culture, and we work with senior leadership to reinforce the right behaviours to allow all members of our workforce to bring their true selves to work, to enable them to reach their full potential and deliver on our purpose.
+As a Board, we are responsible for fostering the right culture, working with our senior leadership to reinforce the right behaviours.
+This enables all members of our workforce to bring their true selves to work, reaching their full potential and deliver on our purpose.
 By committing to inclusivity, we ensure that our company and its values best reflect the communities we serve and allow us to strive to be world class in what we do.
-For more details on our purpose and culture, see page 1 of our Annual Report and Financial Statements 2023/24.
+For more details on our purpose and culture, see page 1 of our Annual Report and Financial Statements 2024/25

-Our shareholders are highly regarded and have experience of long-term asset ownership.
+Our shareholders continue to be highly regarded and have experience of long-term asset ownership.
 They support our plans to invest and enhance our infrastructure to ensure future resilience, as demonstrated by their agreement to forego dividends in recent years.
-Details of our finances can be read on page 50 of our Annual Report and Financial

-Statements 2023/24, including our investment plans and funding of these programmes.
+Details of our finances can be read on page 44 to 48 of our Annual Report and Financial Statements 2024/25, including our investment plans and funding of these programmes.
 Our Board's dividend and executive remuneration policies ensure that dividends and executive remuneration are proportionate with the company's performance, and do not impair its financeability.

-Our dividend policy states that dividends paid by the appointed business must take into account our performance against the final determination for AMP7 for the following areas: financial performance, operational performance, customer and community performance, and safety and health performance.
+Our dividend policy states that dividends paid by the appointed business must take into account our performance against the Final Determination for AMP7 for the following areas: financial performance, operational performance, customer and community performance, and safety and health performance.
 Our salary and benefit pay policy for executives is based on market benchmarks.
-Executive annual bonuses are linked to delivery in the year of financial, operational, customer and community, and health and safety measures, which are linked to our AMP7 commitments and detailed in our Remuneration Report on pages 138 to 155 of our Annual Report and Financial Statements 2023/24.
-The Board is reassured that the pay structure incentivises executives to deliver long-term sustainable performance for customers and communities, employees and shareholders.
+Executive annual bonuses are linked to delivery in the year of financial, operational, customer and community, and health and safety measures, which are linked to our AMP7 commitments and detailed in our Remuneration Report on pages 130 to 150 of our Annual Report and Financial Statements 2024/25.

+The Board remains confident that the pay structure incentivises executives to deliver a long-term sustainable performance for customers and communities, employees and shareholders.